Elio

 Notable People Named Elio

-Elio Di Rupo is a Belgian politician who served as the prime minister of Belgium and is currently the minister-president of Wallonia, affiliated with the Socialist Party.
+Elio Di Rupo is a Belgian politician who served as prime minister and was the first openly gay man to lead a government in modern times.

-Elio Toaff was the Chief Rabbi of Rome from 1951 to 2002, known for his influential leadership in the Jewish community.
+Elio Toaff served as the Chief Rabbi of Rome from 1951 to 2002, after previously holding the position of rabbi in Venice starting in 1947.

-Elio Fiorucci was an Italian fashion designer and the founder of the Fiorucci fashion label.
+Elio Fiorucci was an Italian fashion designer who founded the Fiorucci label.

-Stefano Belisari, also known as Elio, is an Italian singer and musician, best known as a founding member of the rock band Elio e le Storie Tese.
+Stefano Belisari, known as Elio, is an Italian singer, comedian, actor, and musician who co-founded the band Elio e le Storie Tese.

-Elio Locatelli was an Italian speed skater and a technical commissioner for the Italy national athletics team.
+Elio Locatelli was an Italian speed skater and technical commissioner for the Italy national athletics team.

-Elio Gaspari is a prominent Brazilian journalist and writer known for his political opinion column in Folha de S.Paulo and his comprehensive historical account of the Brazilian military dictatorship.
+Elio Gaspari is a Brazilian journalist and writer famous for his political column in Folha de S.Paulo and his five-volume history of the military dictatorship.

-Elio Steiner (1904–1965) was a prominent Italian stage and film actor known for his roles in over forty films, including The Song of Love (1930), the first Italian sound film.
+Elio Steiner was an Italian stage and film actor who starred in forty films, including The Song of Love, the first Italian sound film.

-Elio Gerussi was an Italian racing cyclist who participated in the 1961 Tour de France.
+Elio Gerussi was an Italian cyclist who competed in the 1961 Tour de France.

 Susan Clarke